 ‘Great!’
 I thought.
 ‘Maybe the loft?
 Or all round the landing!’

-The problem was that we lived in an ultra-modern challet house.
-It had a long, sloping roof so the loft was tiny and only about four feet high at its tallest point.
+The problem was that we lived in an ultra-modern chalet house.
+It had a long, sloping roof so the loft was tiny and only about four feet high at its highest point.
 The landing was no good either.

 My train set days were not to be the paradise I had envisioned.
-The motors never ran smoothly and consequently I constantly had to oil them and clean the track with ‘track cleaner’.
-The problem became so acute that I converted a coal wagon to carry the cleaner.
-But the solution proved too expensive, so I had to substitute it with thinners and white-spirit.
-Unfortunately, this made the plastic sleepers so brittle that they would break off.
-I had an elaborate plan for the set I wanted to build, but I never finished it.
+The motors never ran smoothly and consequently I was constantly oiling them and cleaning the track with ‘track cleaner’.
+The problem was so acute that I converted a coal wagon to carry the cleaner.
+But the solution was too expensive so I had to substitute it with thinners and white-spirit.
+Unfortunately, this made the plastic sleepers brittle and they would break off.
+I had an elaborate plan for the set I would build but I never finished it.
 I found that toy trains are bloody expensive!

 After trains, I progressed to model aircraft.
-Aircraft would quickly become my greatest love but at first, my experiences with models were frustrating.
+Aircraft would quickly become my greatest love, but at first, my experiences with models were frustrating.
 My dad first whispered of rubber-powered wooden models when was about seven.
-I didn’t understand what he meant but after he brought home an static Airfix Hawker Sea Fury and built it for me, I could see the attraction of a model that could fly.
+I didn’t understand what he was talking about but after he brought home an Airfix Hawker Sea Fury and built it for me, I could see the attraction of a model that could fly.

 Other toys I remember from the 60s include toy guns.
 Although I refuse to touch a real gun these days, I had two Western style pistols, one a long-handled black one with an imitation pearl handle and a shorter barreled one.
 I also had a Winchester rifle.
 All fired caps.
-I had a battery torch, which had a green and a red filter for the lens.
+I had a battery torch which had a green and a red filter for the lens.
 You could shine a normal beam or flip over the filter and then everything in the room would turn green or red.
-I had a Mamod steam roller and several traction engines of different makes.
-I had a plastic, friction-drive Comet airliner, whose make I have tried, and failed, to discover (please let me know if you remember this and know what it is).
-Another curiosity, which my father brought home in shrink-wrap pack, was a tiny, Lone Star die-cast American Union Pacific diesel engine, along with some plastic track.
-It was just a push-along engine but later, I understand, the company installed tiny electric motors.
-I loved it.
-But with about twelve inches of track and no carriages, it had limited play value.
-I had a Scalextric set, almost as old as me.
+I had a Mamod steam roller and several traction engines of a different make.
+I had a plastic friction-drive Comet airliner, whose make I have tried, and failed, to discover (please let me know if you remember this and know what it is).
+Another curiosity, which my father brought home in shrink wrap pack, was a tiny, a Lone Star die-cast American diesel engine, along with some plastic track.
+It was just a push-along engine but later, I understand, the company used tiny electric motors.
+I loved it. but with about twelve inches of track and no carriages, it had limited play value.
+I had a Scalextric set, which was almost as old as me.
 I guess my dad must have bought it as soon as I was born!
 The cars were Grand Prix cars from the 1950s!
 I cannot omit mention of my finest toy; an Ever Ready London Underground set.
-My grandparents ran a combined chemist and record shop in the 1960s and Ever Ready gave out 500 toy train sets of red, London Underground trains as a promotional gimmick.
+My grandparents ran a combined Chemist and record shop in the 1960s and Ever Ready gave out 500 toy train sets of red, London Underground trains as a promotional gimmick.
 I inherited this.
 It wasn’t that much fun to play with because it only had a single circle of track but it looks great.
 It’s still in its box and the box is in good condition.
 When I last checked, one of these sets went at the auctioneer, Christies, for £500.
 That was ten years ago.
 If anybody else has one of these, let me know.